FAQs

 How do I instruct a barrister?

-We are happy to accept instructions by post, fax or email.
+We are happy to accept instructions by email, post or fax.
 We suggest that you telephone our clerks to discuss availability of particular barristers before sending the instructions.
 If you do not receive a prompt response from us please telephone to confirm that your instructions have been received.

 How can I get a barrister in an emergency?